-Recently NanoString® has announced its partnership with OnRamp Bioinformatics, a provider of cloud-based genomic analysis tools, to integrate our knowledge and expertise into an optimized analysis experience for nCounter with the ROSALIND® Analysis Platform.
-ROSALIND, named after pioneering scientist Rosalind Franklin, is an intuitive platform designed for life scientists who can now process nCounter RCC files directly, or start from a collection of experiments exported from nSolver.
+ROSALIND is a cloud-based genomics and gene expression analysis platform.
+Recently NanoString® has announced its partnership with its provider OnRamp Bioinformatics, to integrate our knowledge and expertise into an optimized analysis experience for nCounter with the ROSALIND® Analysis Platform.
+ROSALIND, named after pioneering scientist Rosalind Franklin, is an intuitive platform designed for life scientists who can now process nCounter RCC files directly or start from a collection of experiments exported from nSolver.

 We talk to Jean Lozach, Chief Scientific Officer (CSO) at OnRamp, about the challenges that biologists face in their research and how ROSALIND is set out to help.